testlabs1/python_labs/Pythonlabs_Readme/Collections and Loop functions in Python.md

 **Note:**<br>
 In this lab Python 3.x is used for demonstrating the different concepts in Python.
 Please make sure you are using the right version while executing demos.

 You have successfully completed this tutorial.
 In this Training lab we have learnt Python program to print output on the screen in Azure.
-We have learnt on how to Python, How Python connects with Visual Studio Code.
+We have learnt on how to Python, How Python connects with Visual Studio Code.s